Site Map Site Search

 • You visit a contact at their work site; and

-• Any other contact for which you want to express thanks and develop a good relationship.
+• Any other contact for which you want to express thanks and develop a good relationship

-Hard copy, handwritten or e-mail:
+Hard copy, handwritten or email:

-Thank-you letters can be hard copy typed, handwritten or e-mailed.
+Thank you letters can be hard copy typed, handwritten or emailed.
 Hard copy are most formal and are always appropriate after an interview.
 Handwritten are more personal, and can be appropriate for brief notes to a variety of individuals you may have met during on on-site interview or who may have helped you in other ways.
-E-mail is appropriate when that has been your means of contact with the person you want to thank, or if your contact has expressed a preference for e-mail, or if you want to send a quick thank-you to be followed up by hard copy.
+Email is appropriate when that has been your means of contact with the person you want to thank, or if your contact has expressed a preference for email, or if you want to send a quick thank you to be followed up by hard copy.

 Samples (below):

-Sample 1: Follow-up to telephone call
+Sample 1: Follow up to a telephone call

 12345 Your Street

-City, State, ZipCode
+City, State, Zip Code

 (XXX) XXX-XXXX